 ♦ Pave both directions of OR 217 from TV Highway to I-5 (the section of OR 217 from TV Highway to U.S. 26 was recently paved in 2012 in a separate project)

 ♦ Upgrade center median barrier, increasing the height 10 inches

 Throughout the project, there will be intermittent daytime shoulder closures and intermittent nighttime lane and ramp closures on OR 217.
-There also will be some full nighttime closures of segments of the highway while placing new sign structures and paving.
-Detours will be fully signed.
 Road users should expect short delays and increased congestion in this area during this project.
 Please drive carefully through the construction zone.

 Traffic volumes are too high on OR 217 for lane closures during the day.
 Any work requiring lane closures, which is the majority of construction, will take place at night.
 ODOT has obtained noise variances from the jurisdictions involved for the nighttime work.
 A 24‐hour noise hotline is available to call all hours if a noise concern arise.
 That number is 503‐646‐0231.